 Before you try to extend your stay in Peru online, have a look at the requirements that need to be met according to the official guidelines for the Prórroga de Permanencia at the Migraciones website (click to open this in a new tab, as you’ll need it to fill out the extension application).
 Before you apply, you must have:

 - The correct migratory status in Peru.
-Only tourists who have entered Peru with a standard Tarjeta Andina entry-exit card (and therefore have the official status of “temporary authorization to enter as a tourist”) can apply for this extension online.
+Only tourists who have entered Peru with a standard Tarjeta Andina (TAM Virtual), and therefore have the official status of “temporary authorization to enter as a tourist,” can apply for this extension online.
 If you previously had to apply for a tourist visa for Peru at a consulate before you traveled, then this is not for you.

 - A valid current status in Peru.
 In other words, you must not have already overstayed your initially allotted time in Peru when you try to apply for your extension.
-It will be rejected if you have already overstayed.
+It will be rejected if you have already overstayed (you can read more about the Peru overstay fine here).
 And, as mentioned above, you must not have already spent more than 183 days in Peru during the current 365-day period.

 - A valid passport (make sure it hasn’t expired).

 - Your receipt for the payment of the visa extension process.
 Yep, it’s not free to extend your stay in Peru.
 But the good news is it only costs S/ 11.70 soles (about $3.50 US).
 You can pay this at any branch of the Banco de la Nación.
 Tell them you need to pay for the Prórroga de Permanencia, which has the code 1857.
 Keep the receipt safe.
 You can also pay online at the bank’s pagalo.pe website, in which case you’ll get the receipt by email.